Reference 11 — Vertex roles and aggregation¶

 The path is the contract; the transport is invisible.

-Forwarders are routing; they don’t synthesize role.
+Forwarders are routing; they do not synthesize role.

 Aggregation rules (fan-in / fan-out / compound) are configuration, not protocol surface.